jhallen/exorsim/rload/rload.md

 ## 0x36 (6) End of module

 This is the last record of the object file.
 Its payload is 3 bytes.
-Normall all three bytes are zeros.
+Normally all three bytes are zeros.
 But if a start address was provided to the END assembly language directive, then this provides it:

     <section> <offset>